umbersar/sites_viz/Design Document.md

 observeEvent(input$button_press, {
   rv$condition <- !rv$condition
+  if (rv$condition) {
+    updateActionButton(session, inputId = "inputId", label = "Hide")
+  }
+  else {
+    updateActionButton(session, inputId = "inputId", label = "Show")
+  }
   outputOptions(output, "condition")
 })
 ```

 When the `input$button` event is triggered, the code block in the observeEvent function will be executed.
 The change of `rv$condition`, a reactive value, will trigger the change of `output$condition`.
 Finally, with the API `outputOptions`, we are sending the newest value `output.condition` to the UI front-end.
 The UI element(s) in `conditionalPanel` will be shown or hidden according to the value of `output.condition`.

+Also shown in the above example is the updating of an UI element.
+Shiny provides APIs for updating almost all UI elements.

+**To add: Dynamically generate UI elements **

 For more details, please refer to the official Shiny documentation.